 - Sexual problems, such as erectile dysfunction

-- Sleep disorders, such as insomnia, excessive daytime sleepiness (EDS), REM sleep behavior disorder (RBD), vivid dreams, Restless Legs Syndrome (RLS)
+- Sleep disorders, such as insomnia, A chronic condition characterized by difficulty staying awake or paying attention; may be due to underlying sleep disorders, depression or some medications.
+(EDS), REM sleep behavior disorder (RBD), vivid dreams, Restless Legs Syndrome (RLS)

 - Urinary urgency, frequency and incontinence